Thelymitra lucida

-Thelymitra lucida, commonly called the glistening sun orchid, is a species of orchid that is endemic to south eastern Australia.
+Thelymitra lucida, commonly called glistening sun orchid, is a species of orchid that is endemic to south eastern Australia.
 It has a single erect, fleshy leaf and up to seven dark blue flowers with the sepals a lighter blue than the petals.

 Description

 Thelymitra lucida is a tuberous, perennial herb with a single erect, dark green, fleshy, channelled, linear to lance-shaped leaf 200-350 mm long and 5-12 mm wide with a purplish base.
 Up to seven dark blue flowers 16-24 mm wide are arranged on a flowering stem 300-550 mm tall.
 The sepals and petals are 8-12 mm long and 4-7 mm wide with the petals a lighter blue.
 The column is blue or pinkish, 5-6 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark purplish black with a yellow tip and covered with a glistening secretion.
 It is also inflated, gently curved and deeply notched.
 The side lobes have toothbrush-like tufts of white, cream or yellow hairs.
 Flowering occurs in November and December but the flowers are self-pollinated and only open on hot days.